ISO/TC 279

 ISO/TC 279 is a technical committee of the International Organization for Standardization (ISO).
 Its purpose is to develop, maintain and promote standards in the field of innovation management.

-The first plenary meeting of ISO/TC 279 was held in Paris on 4 to 5 December 2013, under the leadership of its first chairperson and founder, Alice de Casanove of Airbus Defence and Space, (mandate 2013-2021).
+The first plenary meeting of ISO/TC 279 was held in Paris from 4 to 5 December 2013, under the leadership of its first chairperson and founder, Alice de Casanove of Airbus Defence and Space, (mandate 2013-2021).
 ISO/TC279 oversees the ISO 56000 series (temporarily numbered ISO 50500 series).

 Scope and mission

 Each published standard within the ISO 56000 series should remove lack of harmonization in the field of innovation management and allow the professionalisation of this function.
 Some of the standards developed in the 56000 series are strictly informational, best practice, they cannot be used as a certification basis.
 For innovating organizations, this series of standards can facilitate more successful collaboration, develop higher capability to innovate and bring visibility to the innovation function.
 Nevertheless ISO 56002 on Innovation Management System does not address specific innovation management systems such as temporary organisations (for example: startup, consortium...) however, parts can be applicable to all types of organizations.